 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Exposure to poison ivy causes a rash.
-This occurs due to urushiol, an oil within the leaves, stems, and roots of the plant.
-It can cause an allergic reaction, resulting in a distinctive, itchy rash.
-There are several treatment options available.
+Exposure to poison ivy causes a rash, and several treatments can help.
+Urushiol, an oil in the leaves, stems, and roots of the plant, triggers an allergic reaction, resulting in the distinctive, itchy rash.

-This article looks at when to seek emergency treatment for poison ivy rash, how to treat mild cases at home, and how to prevent exposure to the plant.
+This article looks at when to receive urgent care for a poison ivy rash, how to treat mild cases at home, and how to prevent exposure to the plant.

-We also look at some products that may help soothe a poison ivy rash.
+We also look at some products that may help soothe the rash.